 nuts and seeds

-meat or cheese
+chunks of meat or cheese

 whole grapes